-Nature starts with two generous acts.
+Nature starts with two generous acts of interdependence.
 The first is that it provides sunlight, a free resource that makes life possible on earth.
 Nature runs on sunlight, but sunlight alone cannot generate life.
 Its energy must be transformed into useable nutrients through the act of photosynthesis – which takes sunlight and turns it into nutrients.

 Photosynthesis is the second generous act of nature.
 Nature requires active reciprocal relationships with the leaves of trees, grass, and algae to harvest the sun’s energy.
 Without photosynthesis, sunlight could not be utilized.
 The moon also receives sunlight, but because there are no trees or grass, it can not be transformed into nutrients.

 The reason I consider photosynthesis the second generous act found in nature is because it establishes partnerships and collaboration as an essential requirement of life.
 It assumes that a partnership with trees, grass, algae, etc. is capable of showing up and contributing.
 Without this relationship, nutrients can’t be harvested.
 Interdependence is necessary.

 These two generous acts are often lost in the way we see the world and our organizations.
 We readily accept that people are driven by self-interest without questioning if we can transcend this motivating force.
 In the self-interest mindset, the individual sees itself alone against the world.
 Sometimes self-interest can extend to one’s family or “tribe”.
 In these scenarios, an individual is within their rights to act in a way that serves themselves first and foremost.
 This creates challenges in families, communities, organizations, and societies.
 If everyone is fighting for themselves first, there is an assumption that they are all they need to survive.